ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 "I don't know what mom and dad have told you about Abel and my own upbringing, but I must say that despite the tragic end that we met together, we got along rather well.
-Sure, we had our quablles, as you might expect brothes to do, but we actually got along quite well.
+Sure, we had our quablles, as you might expect brothers to do, but we actually got along quite well.

 "You see, ever since I had returned from my pilgramage, I began to protest our